Mildred97/mildred97/CV.md

 ## Experience

+### Becálas Fundación Televisa, 2022
-### Technolochicas Ambassador
+#### Technolochicas Ambassador
 - Conducted courses on various computing topics aimed at inspiring and promoting STEM careers for secondary school girls.
 - Prepared attendance reports and session summaries in Google Sheets.

-### Becálas Fundación Televisa, 2022
+### Orchestra Global, 2022
 #### Summer Internship
 - Conducted data analysis in R on Mexico's situation for informed decision-making based on public databases.

-### Orchestra Global, 2022
+### DGTIC, 2023
-#### PAPIME Project "Development of a digital learning environment on gender"
+#### PAPIME Project "Development of a DLE (digital learning environment) about gender for "Facultad de Ingeniería, UNAM"
 - Assisted in the development of course activities.
 - Transferred activities to digital format on the Moodle platform.

-### DGTIC, 2023
+### Huawei-UNAM Alliance, 2023-2024
-#### Huawei-UNAM Alliance Project 15 "Artificial intelligence for detecting common errors in the writing of university initiation students."
+#### Project 15 "Artificial intelligence for detecting common errors in the writing of university initiation students.
-- Labeling part of the corpus, testing with the GPT-4 model, creation of graphs in Python from the generated labeling.
+- Labeling part of the corpus, testing with the GPT-4 model, testing the extraction al cleaning of data, creation of graphs in Python from the generated labeling.

 ---